lake-wg/grease/draft-amsuess-lake-edhoc-grease.md

 it is up to implementations to decide whether in their particular use case they can afford to send addtional data.

+## Variability in other extension points

+If the selected method or the used COSE heades are unsupported by the peer, EDHOC does not conclude successfully.
+While values could be reserved for these for use as GREASE, these failed attempts would not be verified between the EDHOC participants without maintaining state between attempted EDHOC sessions.
+Such an addition is considered impractical for constrained devices, and thus out of scope for this document.

+Recommendations for GREASE {{Section 4 of ?I-D.edm-protocol-greasing-02}}
+also include varying other aspects of the protocol, such as varying sequences of elements.
+EDHOC has little known variability, and intentionally limits choice at times
+(for example, {{Section 3.3.2 of RFC9528}} allows only the numeric identifier form where that is possible).
+Where variation is allowed,
+e.g. in padding or in the ordering of EAD options, applications are encouraged to exercise it.

 # The GREASE EAD labels